code-423n4/2022-04-mimo/README.md

 ### Inception Vaults

-Inception Vaults enable using any ERC20 as collateral by adding a lending & borrowing layer on top of the Parallel protocol vaults.
+Inception Vaults enable using any ERC20 as collateral by adding a lending & borrowing layer on top of the Mimo protocol vaults.
 This enables owners to generate yield with their minted PAR and users to leverage their ERC20 to borrow PAR.

 See the documentation [here](core/docs/inception-vault/README.md).